daviddwlee84/OperatingSystem/Lab/Lab5_FileSystem/README.md

 > This is implemented in `code/filesys/directory.h` and `code/filesys/directory.cc`

-Current Nachos only has single-layer directory (i.e. root directory).
+Current Nachos only has single-level directory (i.e. root directory).
 And the size of directory is fixed.

+#### Relationship between Sector, Open Directory File and Directory

+1. new File
+2. Open the file on the Sector
+3. new Directory
+4. Fetch from the File
+5. "do something with the directory"
+6. delete the file and directory

+> If in FileSystem, and accessing root directory, then it's opened when it's initialization process,
+> and it will keep staying in the memory, just use `directoryFile` directory to save time.

 ### Exercise 2: Expand file attributes